Codium-ai/cover-agent/README.md

 - [x] Automatically generates unit tests for your software projects, utilizing advanced AI models to ensure comprehensive test coverage and quality assurance. (similar to Meta)
   - [x] Being able to generate tests for different programming languages
   - [ ] Being able to deal with a large variety of testing scenarios
+- [ ] Cover more test generation pains
   - [ ] Generate new tests that are focused on the PR changeset
-- [ ] [TODO] Cover more test generation pains
+- [ ] Improve usability
   - [ ] Connectors for GitHub Actions, Jenkins, CircleCI, Travis CI, and more
+  - [ ] Add a setting file